Kedulan: History

+No written sources have been found explaining the history of the founding of Kedulan temple.
+Who built Kedulan temple in ancient times is not known.
+Due to the lack of sources, historians associate this temple with the Sumundul inscription and Pananggaran inscription which are dated 791 Saka or 869 CE.
+The two inscriptions mention the existence of a sacred building called Tiwagaharyyan.
+Although there is no further confirmation indicating that the sacred building mentioned in these inscriptions is Kedulan Temple, historians currently believe that Kedulan temple was built at the same time as the Sumundul and Pananggaran inscriptions, namely in the 9th century.

-The main temple was accidentally discovered in 24 November 1993, when a group of volcanic sand miners quarried the land.
-The land was communally owned by village.
+The main temple was accidentally discovered on 24 November 1993, when a group of volcanic sand miners quarried the land.
+The village communally owned the land.
 Subsequently, archaeological excavations were commenced, led by BP3 Yogyakarta.
 After digging 6–7 m deep, the ruins of the temple's main building were uncovered.
-The temple floor plan is a square measuring 13.7 m on each sides, and the height of the main building is 8.009 m tall.
-Currently, the temple is in disrepair; some parts are still buried and some stones are missing.
+The temple floor plan is a square measuring 13.7 m on each side, and the height of the main building is 8.009 m tall.

-As of 2017, the archaeological study and reconstruction project is currently in progress and by early 2018, the temple reconstruction phase entered the anastylosis phase.
+In 2017, the archaeological study and reconstruction project were in progress, and by early 2018, the temple reconstruction entered the anastylosis phase.
 The restoration of the entire Kedulan Temple complex was expected to be completed by the end of 2018.
+However, due to Covid-19 pandemic the temple reconstruction was postponed.
+The reconstruction project is restarted in 2021.